 Crewmembers have been reaching out to people affected by the explosion even before the ship was declared open, supporting the ongoing work of a non-governmental organisation.
 They will also visit churches and prisons, support building projects and reach out to rural areas during their visit to Sierra Leone – as well as providing quality discount literature on board.

 Delighted to have the bookfair in his city, Mr Allie said, “I hope we can live here understanding the value of books, the power of education, the need for us to read to young kids… and continue to build on the great equaliser which is education.
 Let me repeat the pillars of the ship, which are knowledge, help and hope.
 I think if we can find those values in us, as this ship represents, we can find the capacity to build a country that is sustainable, that is lasting, that is longing, and that is based on ‘Logos’.”
-[In theology, this means the Word of God].
+Translated from Greek, 'logos' means word and in theology it refers to the Word of God.

 Logos Hope’s bookfair is open Tuesday to Sunday, 9am to 11am for students, and from 11am to 6pm to the public, until 16 December.